Secure CheckoutPersonal information is secured with SSL technology.

-- Utilizes observational as well as geological context to examine the geomorphology of Mars and its implications
+- Utilizes observational and model-based data as well as geological context to frame the understanding of Mars’ dynamic surface and near-surface

-- Encompasses a broad spectrum of highly-regarded experts and themes contributing to a comprehensive examination of the geological history of Mars
+- Presents a broad spectrum of highly regarded experts and themes to discuss and evaluate the geological history of late and current Mars

-- Includes extensive and detailed imagery to illustrate the topics clearly
+- Includes extensive and detailed imagery to clearly illustrate these themes, discussions, and evaluations

 Geologists; geomorphologists and planetary scientists; advanced undergraduates, graduates and post-graduates in the planetary sciences, geology and physical geography